alicefriend/aind-term-one/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
 A: If there's a naked twin in the same unit regardless of unit's type such as row, column, diagonal, 3 by 3square, the other boxes in the same unit can't take twin's domain value.
 For proving, let's suppose one other box in the same unit took one of twin's possible number.
 Then due to the basis that in a unit boxes have all different number, the twin boxes have one possible domain value. which is failure.
-So using the constraint with constraint propagation algorithm, we can eliminate other boxes's possible domain variable in the same unit.
+So we can eliminate domain value of the other boxes in the same unit with that constraint.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
 A: In case of the diagonal sudoku problem, boxes in the same diagonal should be all different number.
    So we consider not only row, column, 3 by 3 square but also diagonals.
 When using constraint strategy like elimination, only-choice, naked twin, it is performed on one unit at a time and in isolation from other units.
 So by simply adding diagonal units to unit collection. we can use already written constraint progagation algorithm and strategy as it is with little change.

 ### Install